Do you want to get great reviews from your Airbnb guests? Do you aspire to be a Superhost?

 So how do you become an Airbnb Superhost?

 - Respond within 24 hours at least 90% of the time

 - Host at least 10 stays per year

 - Never cancel a reservation, unless you have an extenuating circumstance.

 If you want to be a good host, you need to know what it’s like to be a guest!
-Click here to get $40 to apply to your first Airbnb reservation.
+Click here to book on Airbnb.

-I hope these Airbnb host tips help you snag that Superhost badge in no time!
+I hope these Airbnb hosting tips help you snag that Superhost badge in no time!
 Thanks for reading!